AozhongZhang/COMQ/README.md

 # COMQ
-the source of COMQ will come soon.
+The implementation of COMQ will come soon.